AmbireTech/adex-protocol/README.md

 Alternative validator stack implementations can be created, and can be useful for optimizing for particular flows/workloads.

-In order to maintain compatibility with the existing AdEx infrastructure (the dApp and the SDK), you don't need to follow the architecture outlined in [validator-stack.md](/components/validator-stack.md), but you need to implement the same RESTful APIs.
+In order to maintain compatibility with the existing AdEx infrastructure (the dApp and the AdView), you don't need to follow the architecture outlined in [validator-stack.md](/components/validator-stack.md), but you need to implement the same RESTful APIs.

-### SDK
+### AdView

-The primary implementation is [`adex-adview`](https://github.com/AdExNetwork/adex-adview), which is designed for the web.
+The primary implementation is [`adex-adview`](https://github.com/AdExNetwork/adex-adview-manager), which is designed for the web.

-It's important to note that the SDK is entirely browser-agnostic, and runs in an `<iframe>` tag on the publisher's webpage.
-It's always loaded from the same domain (`adex.network`), in order to ensure it always reads/writes to the same `localStorage`.
-This can be trust-minimized in the future through ENS, IPFS or even just using checksum-based integrity checks.
+It's important to note that the AdView is entirely browser-agnostic.
+It can run as a library (alongside React or any other modern framework) or in an `<iframe>` tag on the publisher's webpage.

-The SDK is responsible for:
+The AdView is responsible for:

 1. Creating a cryptographic identity (keypair) for the user, if they don't already have one, and persisting it in their browser;
-2. Pulling all possible demand (campaigns, bids) from the market (the `adex-market`);
+2. Pulling all possible demand (campaigns, bids) from the [Market](#market);
-3. Picking which ad to show depending on the user: this means running a quick blind auction, and picking an ad depending on a combination of price and targeting;
+3. Picking which ad to show depending on the user: this depends on a combination of price and targeting;
 4. Generating events (impressions, clicks), signing them with the keypair, and sending them to all validators and observers of the given ad;
-5. Learning more about the user, and storing this information in the user's browser.

 Notice a common pattern here: **all sensitive information never leaves the user's browser**, and this is achieved by shifting the process of targeting (selecting ads) to the browser itself.
+See our article about [contextual targeting](https://medium.com/the-adex-blog/why-we-use-contextual-targeting-d49f3ecf0acf).

-There are currently no native mobile implementations, but the adview can be easily wrapped into a `WebView` on iOS/Android, and it will work as expected, at a small performance cost.
+There are currently no native mobile implementations, but the AdView can be easily wrapped into a `WebView` on iOS/Android, and it will work as expected, at a small performance cost.

 #### Learning about the user

-The SDK builds a profile of the user and learns about them through the publishers and advertisers.
-Everyone who integrates the SDK has the ability to "tell" the SDK what they know.
+The AdView builds a profile of the user and learns about them through the publishers and advertisers.
+Everyone who integrates the AdView has the ability to "tell" the AdView what they know.
 The incentive for this is built-in: better targeted ads mean higher revenues for publishers and higher ROI for advertisers.

 This system is based on tags.
-For example, if a website knows a user belongs to a specific demographic, they'd invoke something like `SDK.addUserTag('ageRange22to37')`.
+For example, if a website knows a user belongs to a specific demographic, they'd invoke something like `AdView.addUserTag('ageRange22to37')`.
 Tags are not specified in the AdEx protocol itself and are entirely defined by network participants.

 Advertisers may report tags that allow for remarketing, such as a tag indicating that a user visited their website, or even a tag indicating they've visited a particular page, allowing for dynamic remarketing.